 Child Custody and Military Divorce

 An initial determination of child custody is based on the same factors as it is for parents who are not in the military.
 A judge must consider what is in a child's best interests.
-Prior to going to court on a child custody hearing, it is important to spend as much time as possible with any minor children.
 If you are not awarded primary custody, you should expect to pay some child support.

 When negotiating an agreement regarding custody and visitation, it is important to consider factors like what will happen to the visitation schedule if a service member on active duty is deployed.
 During a deployment, it may be impossible to continue with the normal visitation schedule, but parents can still schedule visitation through phone or online video services such as Skype.
 If visitation must be changed due to deployment, consider adding a clause in the visitation agreement to allow for missed visitation time with minor children to be made up.